 The world had gone dark.
 Gigi stared out at unfamiliar constellations, warm in Berdea’s pouch, listening to the dragon’s heart beat, she fell asleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EBWritesWrite a Review